evermoredev/everpaste/README.md

   * `up`: Query string to be run in the up direction.
   * `down`: Query string to be run in the down direction.

-** Important ** The name of the migration matters, as they are loaded in alphabetical order.
+** Important ** The name of the migration file matters, as they are loaded in alphabetical order.

 #### Folder Structure